-The Andlinger Center for Energy and the Environment at Princeton University invites applications for the Visiting Fellows Program, with start dates as early as September 1, 2023.
-The visiting fellows program supports distinguished visitors who can enhance the diversity and excellence of intellectual and academic life at the Andlinger Center and strongly support its core mission.
+The Andlinger Center for Energy and the Environment at Princeton University invites applications for the Gerhard R. Andlinger Visiting Fellows Program, with start dates as early as July 2024.
+The visiting fellows program supports distinguished visitors-in-residence who can enhance the diversity and excellence of intellectual and academic life at the Andlinger Center and strongly support its core mission.
 We highly encourage applications from individuals who identify as members of groups that are underrepresented in science and engineering.

 Applicants must propose a plan of activities to engage with the Andlinger Center and broader Princeton community in ways that will significantly enrich the Center’s research and/or educational programs.
 This plan should extend beyond simply advancing the visitor’s career development, research, teaching, or advancing a single collaborator’s research.
 Examples include:

 - Collaborations supporting team research with multiple Andlinger Center jointly appointed or associated faculty and/or research staff members on projects that advance core research areas: https://acee.princeton.edu/research/

 - Guest lecturing and/or teaching an Andlinger Center energy studies (ENE) or ENE-cross-listed course, with the goal of having the course material absorbed into a permanent ENE or ENE-cross-listed course that will ensure sustained benefit for Princeton students.
 Note that all teaching appointments require approval by the Office of the Dean of the Faculty.

 - Presenting and/or organizing a series of talks or workshops designed to augment conversation and expand expertise around key areas of interest to a broad spectrum of Andlinger Center associated faculty, research staff, and students.